-In South Africa, formal enrollment in primary school is mandatory beginning at age seven.
-Early childhood education or pre-primary school includes both Grade R (short for "reception") and pregrade R. Grade R is designed for children ages five to six and pre-grade R is intended for children under four.
-While enrollment in grade R has been voluntary to date, a bill currently being considered by the National Assembly would make is compulsory.
-In this manner, basic education in South Africa would be considered to start from grade R, rather than grade 1.
+In South Africa, early childhood education or pre-primary school includes both Grade R (short for "reception") and pre-grade R ("RR").
+Grade R is designed for children ages five to six, while pregrade R is intended for children under age four.
+While enrollment in Grade R has been voluntary to date, South Africa is shifting toward a compulsory two years of ECD, or preschool, for all children before they enter Grade one, in line with the country's National Development Plan.
+The shift to having compulsory education beginning at age four or five (Grade RR) by the year 2030 will have implications for childcare across South Africa.